-Narrative is important in Donoghue’s work and she draws inspiration and imagery from folklore, fairytales, mythology, religion and literature.
-Adoption of elements and ideas from such sources cements the foundations of her constructed reality giving it depth, a past and a sense of history.
-The artist invites the viewer to join her, offering them a surreal world that their imaginations may explore.
+Narrative is important in Donoghue’s work, drawing inspiration and imagery from folklore, fairytales, mythology, religion and literature.
+Adopting ideas from such sources cements the foundations of her constructed reality, giving it depth and a sense of history.
+The artist invites the viewer to join her, offering them a surreal world for their imaginations to explore.
 A world in which the lines between the real and the fantastical are indefinite, thus forcing them to question its truth, just as myth and legend in the minds of many often transpire as history.